 - It can affect your tax position and means-tested benefits.

-- It will affect the amount that you hand in as an inheritance.
+- It will affect the inheritance.

 Limited Mortgages vs. Residential Mortgages

 You might have purchased your home with a traditional mortgage.
 However, as you may have noticed, it is different from lifetime mortgage, and here are the key variances:

 |Lifetime Mortgage||Residential Mortgage|

 ||Typically, you do not pay any monthly payments: but there are specific plans that can allow you to do this||You make monthly payments till the end of the mortgage duration|

 |There is no fixed duration.
 You only pay when you pass away or move to permanent care||It has a fixed period – the mortgage or loan term|

 |It adds up to what you owe every month – the ‘compound interest’ or ‘roll-up’ interest||Your broker will bill you through either the: Interest-only mortgage – the monthly costs cover the usury on the initial amount you borrowed.
 This is repaid by other means at the end of the term Repayment mortgage – the monthly expense consist of the usury charged and a ration of the initial amount you borrow|

 |Interest Remuneration||There are preset usury remuneration throughout the scheme||You can opt to have the variable or fixed usury remuneration, with a variety of choices to pick from|